rackerlabs/rackspace-how-to/content/cloud-servers/configure-vhosts-on-a-lamp-stack.md

     `$ a2ensite yoursitename.com.conf`

-4. Create the directory for your site.
+4. Create the directory for your site by using the following command:

     `$ mkdir -p /var/www/vhosts/yoursitename.com`